-- 18. To consider applications for the development of metropolitan open land. - 19.
-To consider the expenditure of funds over £100,000 secured through legal agreements under section 106 of the Town and Country Planning Act 1990, or any previous legislation. - 20.
-To consider the confirmation of tree preservation orders which are the subject of a sustained objection (a "sustained objection" is defined as an objection that is maintained despite an attempt by officer to resolve it, or which officer consider incapable of resolution by negotiation). - 21.
-To consider applications requested by two councillors to be determined by the planning sub-committee, subject to the request being agreed by the chair of the planning committee in consultation with the appropriate chief officer.
+- 19. To consider the expenditure of funds over £100,000 secured through legal agreements under section 106 of the Town and Country Planning Act 1990, or any previous legislation. - 20.
+To consider the confirmation of tree preservation orders which are the subject of a sustained objection (a "sustained objection" is defined as an objection that is maintained despite an attempt by officers to resolve it, or which officers consider incapable of resolution by negotiation). - 21.
+To consider applications requested by two councillors to be determined by the planning committee (smaller applications), subject to the request being agreed by the chair of the planning committees (major applications) in consultation with the appropriate chief officer.